Audio Inspector Columns Reference

 Amplitude (dB)

-Shows: Current amplitude of the sound signal
+Shows: Live metered audio level of the sound signal

 Max Amplitude (dB)